Table of contents

 (The degree to which statistical outputs meet users' needs).

 Our civil partnership formation and dissolution statistics report figures for a calendar year.
-A time series of the statistics is also reported, some of which go back to 2005, when civil partnerships were first introduced for same-sex couples.
+Time series of the statistics are also reported, some of which go back to 2005, when civil partnerships were first introduced for same-sex couples.

 Civil partnership formation and dissolution statistics, and marriage and divorce statistics produced by the Office for National Statistics (ONS), are used widely to: